teja2134/VLSI-LAB-EXP-4/README.md

-# VLSI-LAB-EXP-4
+# SIMULATION AND IMPLEMENTATION OF SEQUENTIAL LOGIC CIRCUITS

-SIMULATION AND IMPLEMENTATION OF SEQUENTIAL LOGIC CIRCUITS
+DATE:

 # AIM:

  To simulate and synthesis SR, JK, T, D - FLIPFLOPS, COUNTERS design using vivado.

 # APPARATUS REQUIRED: